-This will create the following files in the <output_dir>/scores/ dir:
+This will create the following files in the <output\dir>/scores/ dir:

-- 1. count.txt counts of the phrase pairs for N(s,t) N(s,) and N(,t) - 2. divergence.txt negative log of the divergence of the phrase pair - 3. empirical.txt empirical distribution of the phrase pairs N(s,t)/N(,) - 4. rel_ent.txt relative entropy of the phrase pairs
+- 1. count.txt counts of the phrase pairs for N(s,t) N(s,\) and N(\,t) - 2. divergence.txt negative log of the divergence of the phrase pair - 3. empirical.txt empirical distribution of the phrase pairs N(s,t)/N(\,\) - 4. rel\ent.txt relative entropy of the phrase pairs - 5. significance.txt significance of the phrase pairs